MELDProject/meld_classifier/Predict_on_new_patient.md

 ```
 with `<freesurfer_installation_directory>` being the path to where your Freesurfer has been installed.

+NOTES: MELD pipeline has only been tested and validated on Freesurfer up to V7.2.
+Please do not use higher version than V7.2.0.

 ### First step - Organising your data!

 You need to organise the MRI data for the patients you want to run the classifier on.